 Comparing Cost of Living in Different Areas

 If you’re thinking of moving across the country or traveling, or are simply curious how costs of living compare, you can use one of the above-mentioned tools to compare the cost of living in different areas.
 Using the MERIC Cost of Living Index, for example, we can see that the most expensive states are clustered in New England and the West Coast.
-California and Massachusetts have the highest costs of living, with COLIs of 134.5 and 148.4, respectively.
+Hawaii and Massachusetts have the highest costs of living, with COLIs of 186.9 and 145.9, respectively.
 On the flip side, states in the South and middle of the country tend to be more affordable.
-Mississippi has a COLI of 85.3, Alabama has a COLI of 88.8, and Georgia has a COLI of 91.
-Let’s say you’re thinking of moving from Mississippi to California.
-Based on this data, you would need a significantly higher income to afford the same standard of living in California as you would in Mississippi.
-On the flip side, moving from California to a more affordable place like Mississippi could help if you want to cut expenses to pay off debt or save money fast
+West Virginia has a COLI of 84.1, Oklahoma has a COLI of 85.7, and Kansas has a COLI of 87.0.
+Let’s say you’re thinking of moving from West Virginia to California.
+Based on this data, you would need a significantly higher income to afford the same standard of living in California as you would in West Virginia.
+On the flip side, moving from California to a more affordable place like Oklahoma could help if you want to cut expenses to pay off debt or save money fast.
+Recommended: 25 Ways to Save Money Fast

 What Is a Cost of Living Adjustment?

 As the cost of living rises, wages must also go up for consumers to afford goods and services.
 To keep up with this increase in costs, the Social Security Administration implements a cost of living adjustment (COLA) on an annual basis.
-The COLA was only 1.3% in 2021.
-It’s significantly higher this year — at 8.7% — to keep up with rising costs across the country.
+The COLA 8.7% in 2023.
+In 2024, it was 3.2%.
+This year (2025), the COLA is 2.5%.
 The Social Security Administration adjusts Social Security benefits and Supplemental Security Income (SSI) payments according to the COLA starting on Jan.
 1 each year.
 Some states also offer a cost of living adjustment for eligible residents receiving state benefits.

 How Cost of Living Can Affect Savings

 Your cost of living has a direct impact on your spending and savings.
 As consumer prices increase, you may find yourself spending more to maintain the same standard of living.
 If costs increase while your income stays the same, you may find yourself with less money left over from month to month to put toward savings.
 As your budget is stretched thin, you may find it takes longer to hit your savings goal than it did in the past.
-Recommended: 15 Budgeting Tips for Beginners
+Recommended: Guide to High-Yield Savings Accounts

 Cost of Living and Budgeting